 Does the Green Lady Still Wander Caerlaverock’s Ancient Walls?

-Her green-clad figure, wandering the medieval ruins since 1850, weaves a tale of tragedy and mystery, possibly tied to Lady Janet Maxwell’s 1545 murder or a servant’s lost love.
+Her green-clad silhouette, wandering the medieval ruins since 1850, weaves a tale of tragedy and mystery, possibly tied to Lady Janet Maxwell’s 1545 murder or a servant’s lost love.
 Sightings—from Thomas Murray’s 1850 encounter to David Thomson’s 2000 photograph—paint a sorrowful spirit seeking peace.

 Caerlaverock Castle, managed by Historic Environment Scotland, draws thousands to its moated splendor, where history and horror intertwine.
 Whether a restless soul or a product of imagination, the Green Lady remains a captivating enigma, inviting visitors to explore Scotland’s haunted heritage.